First-Year Student Application

 Social Worker Opportunity Tracks (SWOT) Grant

 The Social Worker Opportunity Tracks (SWOT) grant has been made available through the Winnebago County Community Mental Health Board as a workforce development initiative to meet the mental health needs in Winnebago County.
+Receive up to 20K in funding toward your BSW or MSW degree if you plan to live and work in Winnebago County after graduation.

 Applicants who meet the eligibility criteria below may qualify for SWOT funding.